ObjatieGroba/tarantool-cpp/README.md

 - Is it compatible with C++11?

-  Yes, but we recommend to use c++17 (or boost::optional), because there are many cases where using std::optional is necessary.
+  Yes (master branch), but we recommend to use c++17 (or boost::optional), because there are many cases where using std::optional is necessary.